snazzyatoms/Coffers/README.md

 - `Coffers.jar`
   - intended for the modern server line
   - built for the current Paper-focused codebase
+  - intended for Java 17 and newer server environments
   - can run entirely on its own without Vault
   - can also work with Vault when older plugins still depend on Vault APIs

 - `Coffers-Legacy.jar`
   - intended for older Bukkit, Spigot, Paper, and similar legacy-oriented server setups
+  - intended for Java 16 legacy server environments
   - compiled against an older server/API baseline so legacy servers have their own supported line
   - can also run without Vault, while still supporting Vault compatibility when needed

+If your server is already running Java 17 or newer, the recommended jar is `Coffers.jar`.

 This split allows Coffers to support modern and legacy environments without pretending one jar can safely cover every server generation at once.